-These terms and conditions (the “Terms”) set forth a legally binding contract between you (the “Customer”; “you” or “your”) and ICT LIMITED, a private limited liability company registered in Malta, with company registration number C 46930 and whose registered office is situated at Floor 1, TG Building, 1, Brewery Street, Mriehel, BKR3000, Malta and who are also known by the brand name ICT Solutions (“ICT”; “we”; “us” or “our”).
-All Products and Services (as defined below) that may be sold, supplied or licensed to you by ICT shall be subject to, and governed by, these Terms.
+These terms and conditions (the “Terms”) set forth a legally binding contract between you (the “Customer”; “you” or “your”) and ICT LIMITED, a private limited liability company registered in Malta, with company registration number C 46930 and whose registered office is situated at Lead Business Centre, Triq l-Intrapriza, Zone 4, Central Business District, Birkirkara, Malta and who are also known by the brand name ICT Solutions (“ICT”; “we”; “us” or “our”).
+All Products and Services that may be sold, supplied or licensed to you by ICT shall be subject to, and governed by, these Terms.

-To purchase or license any Product or Service from ICT, the Customer must submit an Order Form to ICT.
+In order to purchase or license any Product or Service from ICT, the Customer must submit an Order Form to ICT.
 Our Terms are incorporated in full, and constitute an integral part, to any such Order Form.
-Your submission of an Order Form, completed or otherwise, constitutes (i) your full acceptance of these Terms, together with any additional terms that may be set out in the Order Form and (ii) your agreement to be legally bound by them.
+Your submission of an Order Form, completed or otherwise, constitutes (i) your full acceptance of these Terms, together with any additional terms that may be set out in the Order Form, and (ii) your agreement to be legally bound by them.

-Collectively, the Terms and the applicable Order Form will comprise the full binding Agreement between you and us (the “Parties”) for your purchase, receipt, license and/or use of the Products and/or Services.
-They also supersede any additional or inconsistent terms, understandings, commitments, agreements, representations or conditions, whether oral or in writing, in any acknowledgement, purchase order or other documents proposed to or provided by you (the Customer).
+Collectively, the Terms and the applicable Order Form comprise the full binding, legal Agreement between yourself and us (the “Parties”) for your purchase, receipt, license or use of the Products and/or Services which are the subject of that Order Form.
+This Agreement (that is, these Terms and the applicable Order Form) also supersedes any additional or inconsistent terms, understandings, commitments, agreements, representations or conditions, whether oral or in writing, in any acknowledgement, purchase order or other documents proposed to or provided by you (the Customer).
 No terms or conditions, other than those set out in these Terms and the applicable Order Form, shall be legally binding on ICT, unless we expressly agree otherwise in writing.

 PRIOR TO SUBMITTING AN ORDER FORM TO US, CAREFULLY READ EACH PROVISION OF THESE TERMS AND ANY OF THE ADDITIONAL TERMS THAT MAY BE SET OUT IN THE ORDER FORM!